hsluytergaethje/speaker_identification/README.md

 ```
 python stwr_speaker_annotation.py -c config.ini ../corpus/sentences/rwk_mkhz_6360-1.xmi.sentences.txt
 ```
-Since no output directory is specified, the output file will be written to the directory ´corpus/sentence´.
-It will not overwrite the input file, the suffix of the output file is ´_annotated.tsv´.
+Since no output directory is specified, the output file will be written to the directory `corpus/sentence`.
+It will not overwrite the input file, the suffix of the output file is `_annotated.tsv`.

 2. Speaker annotation of annotated text with evaluation
 ```
 python stwr_speaker_annotation.py -c config.ini -m evaluate_gold ../corpus/annotated/* -o ../speaker_annotations/
 ```
-For all files in the directory ´corpus/annotated/´ the speakers are predicted.
-The output files are written to the folder ´speaker_annotations´ in the root directory of this repository (needs to be created first).
+For all files in the directory `corpus/annotated/` the speakers are predicted.
+The output files are written to the folder `speaker_annotations` in the root directory of this repository (needs to be created first).
 The overall evaluation is printed to the console.
-If the evaluation should be printed per file, the option ´-p´ (or ´--print_eval´) can be added.
+If the evaluation should be printed per file, the option `-p` (or `--print_eval`) can be added.

 [1] Luise Schricker, Manfred Stede, and Peer Trilcke.
 Extraction and classification of speech, thought, and writing in german narrative texts.
 In Proceedings of the 15th Conference on Natural Language Processing (KONVENS 2019), pages 183–192, Erlangen, Germany, October 2019.